WANTED:

-- Full intensive training and support from the best in multihull ocean rowing aboard Bullet, the fastest ocean rowing trimaran designed and built by the best in the business, Roy Finlay and Kurt Hughes.
+- Full intensive training and support from the best in multihull ocean rowing aboard ORCA 3, the fastest ocean rowing trimaran designed and built by the best in the business.

 - Our boats do not capsize and are as unsinkable as unsinkable gets.